runyanjake/whitney/grafana/README.md

 # Whitney Grafana

 Grafana instance for Whitney that produces system metrics.
-Creates a Node-Exporter container that reads system metrics and creates a Prometheus instance that it sends metrics to.
-Grafana can be configured to read from Prometheus once created.
+Creates a Node-Exporter container that reads system metrics.
+A bridge network is created to allow Prometheus to query Node Exporter for metrics.
+Grafana connects to Prometheus via its bridge network to gather aggregated metrics.
 </br>
 Custom configuration held in grafana.ini.
 </br>